Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/Primary Sources/Classes/Excerpts from the 2016 Republican Party Platform.md

 They refuse to control our borders but try to control our schools, farms, businesses, and even our religious institutions.
 They have directly attacked the production of American energy and the industry-related jobs that have sustained families and communities.

 The President has been regulating to death a free market economy that he does not like and does not understand.
-He defies the laws of the United States by refusing to enforce those with which he does not agree.
+He defies the laws of [[America|the United States]] by refusing to enforce those with which he does not agree.
 And he appoints judges who legislate from the bench rather than apply the law....

-We, as Republicans and Americans, cannot allow this to continue.
+We, as Republicans and [[America|Americans]], cannot allow this to continue.
 That is why the many sections of this platform affirm our trust in the people, our faith in their judgment, and our determination to help them take back their country.
 This means removing the power from unelected, unaccountable government.
 This means relieving the burden and expense of punishing government regulations.
 And this means returning to the people and the states the control that belongs to them.
 It is the control and the power to make their own decisions about what\'s best for themselves and their families and communities.

 **Rebuilding the Economy and Creating Jobs**

 ...Government cannot create prosperity, though government can limit or destroy it.
-Prosperity is the product of self-discipline, enterprise, saving and investment by individuals, but it is not an end in itself.
+Prosperity is the product of [[self]]-discipline, enterprise, saving and investment by individuals, but it is not an end in itself.
 Prosperity provides the means by which citizens and their families can maintain their independence from government, raise their children by their own values, practice their faith, and build communities of cooperation and mutual respect....

 **Fair and Simple Taxes for Growth**